sirech/emacs/README.markdown

 every package.
 Just keep trying, specially if errors like **End Of Buffer** come up.

+Some tips to install some packages can be found in the _el-get-config.el_ file itself.

 ### Proxies

 If you are behind a proxy, _git_ might not work.
 To solve this,